Mojo-Numerics-and-Algorithms-group/NuMojo/docs/developer-guide/contributing.md

 ## Just Do It

 If you have an idea or want to work on something, go ahead and do it!
 You don’t need to ask for permission before starting.
 In fact, we prefer if you avoid “licking the cookie” by claiming tasks without following through.
-We would rather recieve 5 different ways of accomplishing something and then choose the best one or combine then than not recieve any feature at all.
+We would rather receive 5 different ways of accomplishing something and then choose the best one or combine them than not receive any feature at all.

 ## Directory Structure

 Organize your additions into the appropriate submodule or file, if one does not exist feel free to make it and we can figure out where it goes during the pull request checks.
 This helps keep the project structured and maintainable.
 For example:

 - If you’re adding a statistics function, place it in the `stats` submodule.
-  - If a stats module does not yet exist put the code in a directory called stats in a file with a name that describes the sub disipline of statistics the code enables, along with a `__init__.mojo`
+  - If a stats module does not yet exist put the code in a directory called stats in a file with a name that describes the sub discipline of statistics the code enables, along with a `__init__.mojo`
   - For a kernel density estimation function, add it to the `kde.mojo` file within the `stats` directory.

 Following this structure ensures that similar functionalities are grouped together, making the codebase easier to navigate.